ReferralsBusiness

 Families can reserve two different areas on the train:

-The Family Square, located in carriages 6, 16, 7 or 17 in STANDARD (Second Class).
+The Family Square, located in cars 6, 16, 7 or 17 in Standard (Second Class).
 This is a set of four seats facing one another, with space for a stroller.

 Club 4, which is also a set of 4 seats facing one another around a table.

-You will also find baby changing facilities, including a baby changing table and bottle-warming station, on the upper deck of cars 7 and 17, close to the Family Space.
+You will also find baby changing facilities, including a baby changing table on the upper deck of cars 7 and 17, and the lower deck of cars 1 and 11.

 Bikes are allowed on board, so long as they're folded or their wheels are detached.
 Bikes must also be placed in suitable storage cases (no larger than 130 x 90 cm).